MightyPork/avr-lib/README.md

 Pull requests to add new modules are welcome, please go ahead!

+## Makefile

+You can use the provided Makefile to boild your project with this library.

+A project typically consists of one `main.c` file, and some `*_config.c` files where the library headers request it (those define eg. IO pin mapping).

+Adjust the Makefile to yoru needs!

 ## License

 The library is provided under MIT license, see the LICENSE file for more info.